MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P5-Main-Menu/content.md

 ```

 The `viewDidLoad()` method in `GameViewController` is called when this view controller
-appears on the screen, at which time we load the first scene: MainMenu.
+appears on the screen, at which time we load the first scene: `MainMenu`.

-Here you created an instance of MainMenu.swift which is an SKScene.
+Here you created an instance of *MainMenu.swift* which is an `SKScene`.
 When loading a Scene
 you can also load it with a sks file using `SKScene(fileNamed:)`.
 In this case you used:
 `MainMenu(fileNamed: "MainMenu")` to create an instance of MainMenu (from MainMenu.swift)
 with the `MainMenu.sks` scene.